-A cartoon logo design is the right fit for businesses that want to come across as friendly, amusing, fun or expressive.
-But there is more to cartoon logos than just fun colors and friendly fonts.
-Below is a list of different ways a cartoon logo can become a vital part of your brand and company.
+A cartoon logo design is the right fit for businesses that want to come across as amusing, fun or expressive.
+However there is more to cartoon logos than just fun colors and friendly fonts.
+Below is a list of different ways a cartoon logo design can become a vital part of your brand.

-A logo can make your company more inviting and interesting, but if poorly applied, it can make your business seem silly and disconnected.
-Take The General Car Insurance logo, for example.
+A character logo can make your company more inviting and interesting.
+However if poorly applied, then it can make your business seem silly and disconnected.
+Do you remember the The General Car Insurance logo, for example.
 The cartoon character general and his penguin sidekick make no sense and make the company seem silly to some viewers.
-But a good logo can illustrate the value of your business in a creative and fun way.
+More importantly, a good logo can illustrate the value of your business in a creative and fun way.
 A good cartoon style design could be used for a TV network, for a sport’s team, or for a fast food restaurant.

 The Cartoon Network Studios Logo: Versatile

-That kind of versatility is unique and incredibly useful.
-Also, because the Cartoon Network brands are in black and white, and in color, this helps it transfer wonderfully from the screen to a business card or letterhead.
+That kind of versatility is unique and incredibly useful in cartoon characters.
+Mainly because the Cartoon Network brands are in black and white, and in color.
+Helping it transfer wonderfully from the screen to a business card or letterhead.

 Batman Logo: Using the Emotive Elements of Color

-Color psychology is incredibly important when it comes to designing a logo, and the cartoonist was aware of that when creating the Batman logo.
-The black bat surrounded by an oval of yellow is probably the best known logo of the franchise, although you won’t find it among the original comics.
-It is incredibly simple, and when you run it through color psychology, you find that it resonates with what the series is about even more.
+Color psychology is incredibly important when it comes to designing a cartoon logo design.
+However the cartoonist was aware of that when creating the Batman logo.
+The black bat surrounded by an oval of yellow is probably the best known logo of the franchise.
+Although you won’t find it among the original comics.
+It is incredibly simple, and when you run the cartoon characters through color psychology, you find that it resonates with what the series is about even more.

 Clark the Cub: Reaching Out to a New Audience